brainglobe/brainglobe.github.io/docs/source/blog/axolotl-atlas-added.md

 ![axolotl brain atlas annotations](./images/axolotl_annotations.png)

 **Figure 1.
-Lateral view of the axolotl brain atlas annotations.**
+Lateral view of the axolotl brain atlas annotations and reference image.**

 The BrainGlobe team re-packaged the data generated and made public by the original study, making it now possible to use the axolotl atlas within the BrainGlobe ecosystem.
 The atlas name is `unam_axolotl_40um`.

+Note that the reference image (as seen in Figure 1.) contains more than just the brain, so it will not be a good registration target for `brainreg`!

 ## How do I use the new atlas?

-You can use the axolotl atlas like all other BrainGlobe atlases.
+You can use the axolotl atlas for visualisation (but not registration) like other BrainGlobe atlases.
 If you're interested in what a axolotl brain looks like, you could follow the steps below

 * Install BrainGlobe ([instructions](/documentation/index))
 * Open napari and follow the steps in our [download tutorial](/tutorials/manage-atlases-in-GUI.md) for the axolotl atlas